kensanata/bitlbee-mastodon/README.md

 Building and Installing
 -----------------------

+Check your distribution:

+- FreeBSD: `irc/bitlbee-mastodon`

-If building from git you need to generate the autotools configuration script and related files by executing the following command:
+Alternatively, build it from source.
+You need to generate the autotools configuration script and related files by executing the following command:

 ```
 ./autogen.sh
 ```

-After that (or when building from a tarball) you can build as usual:
+After that, you can build as usual:

 ```
 ./configure